The new Huawei Watch 3 adds Harmony OS, but will it be smart enough to outperform Apple and Samsung.

 - 【Ultimate Fitness Tracking】Discover 100+ workout modes for indoor and...

 Huawei has mastered the art of creating wearables that resemble watches.
 Faces that are large, bold, and circular, with minimal bezels and physical buttons on the right side.
 Those buttons on the Huawei Watch 3 feature a familiar rotating crown, providing you with all of the scroll-wheel experience of an Apple Watch without any of the Watch OS rectangular feelings.
 The watch also does away with the rotating bezel seen on some of Samsung’s smartwatches, resulting in a well-balanced experience.

-The Watch 3 is available in a variety of colours.
+The Huawei Watch 3 is available in a variety of colors.
 Namely, a black or silver body and a supple athletic strap, a leather strap.
 Or if you choose the Pro, a titanium case and a metal link strap.

 The Huawei Watch 3’s AMOLED display is bright and crisp, reaching 1,000 nits and allowing for comfortable outdoor viewing even in bright sun.
 And the 60Hz screen is much quicker than Watch GT versions as you navigate through menus, looks fantastic.
 At 326ppi, the 1.43-inch AMOLED screen exudes excellence, while the curved glass on top is easy to swipe across.